Fishing 1-700 Fast with Gold

 - Tentacled Hat - inland Frostfire Ridge and Talador

 Fragrant Pheromone Fish may be caught from Draenor's open water.
 If you level fishing alongside another angler, Fragrant Pheromone Fish catches can be shared to give each other +100 skill bonuses for 10 minutes.
-Fragrant Pheromone Fish are under 1% of the total catch, so are not common enough to make leveling with friends crucial, just offer a marginal benefit.
-Fragrant Pheromone Fish have a 1 minute duration, so must be used immediately.
+Fragrant Pheromone Fish are about 3% the total catch, making leveling with friends benefit.
+Fragrant Pheromone Fish items have a 1 minute duration, so must be used immediately.

 Technically, you get the greatest benefit from consumable bonuses (such as Lures) when using them to allow you to reach 700 effective fishing skill, due to the uneven shape of the Flesh-Skill graph.
 Hardcore optimisers may wish to hold a few Worm Supreme in reserve until close to 500 personal fishing skill.
 In practice the gains are very marginal, and probably not worth the hassle of planning.